ugoMusk/Etarnet/README.md

 ### License

-This project is **free to use** and does not contains GNU public license.
+This project is **free to use** and does contains GNU public license.